Brachiacantha tau

 Brachiacantha tau, the t-marked larkspur lady beetle, is a species of lady beetle in the family Coccinellidae.
 In the Brachiacantha genus, the oval-shaped shiny beetles are usually about 2-3 mm in length.
 The larvae are not usually encountered because they feed on scale insects within ant colonies.
 Adults are sometimes found on flowers or hunting within foliage in North America.
+It has been recorded from Kansas, Arizona, Colorado, Idaho, Montana, New Mexico, Texas and Utah.